amoudgl/learned_optimization/README.md

 # Update

-This is a bumped up fork of `learned_optimization` library which works with latest jax and python 3.10.
+This is a bumped up fork of `learned_optimization` library which works with latest jax and python 3.11.
+Also uses wandb in [summary writer](learned_optimization/summary.py) for logging instead of tensorboard.

 Install commands (tested on RTX 8000 with cuda 12.8):
 ```bash